Nexoniq

 For Nexoniq to work, your Mac must send packets on the local network and HTTP requests to configured service endpoints.
 Specifically:

 • ICMP and TCP probes on the IP ranges you've configured.
-These stay on your local network — they're not routed to Nexoniq.
+These stay on your local network.

 • HTTP/HTTPS requests to monitored service URLs.
 The service host sees your IP address and a standard request, just like a browser.
 Nexoniq is not a middleman.